-PHSC 109 F 5 credits ENERGY AND MATTER: PHYSICAL SCIENCE NSL Explores energy and matter through the study of matter, momentum and motion, forms of energy, electricity and magnetism.
+PHSC 109 F 5 credits ENERGY AND MATTER: PHYSICAL SCIENCES NSL Explores energy and matter through the study of matter, momentum and motion, forms of energy, electricity and magnetism.
 Students will gain an understanding of the natural world and science as a field of study, as well as develop skills to apply and teach scientific principles in everyday life.
 Intended primarily for elementary education and early childhood education majors.
-Part of a three quarter sequence; students are not required to take entire sequence.
 Includes lab.
-Students cannot receive credit for both PHSC 109 and PHSC 108.
-Prerequisite: None
+Students cannot receive credit for both PHSC 108 and PHSC 109.